 Sadly, many of the fantastic cast are no longer with us, including Roger Lloyd Pack (Trigger), Kenneth MacDonald (Mike the barman) and the show’s creator and writing genius John Sullivan.

-However, many of the surviving actors have reunited for these new documentary specials and here is what the cast have been up to since Del Boy and Rodney turned off the lights at Nelson Mandela House.
+However, many of the surviving actors have reunited and here is what the cast have been up to since Del Boy and Rodney turned off the lights at Nelson Mandela House.

 David Jason - Del Boy

 The 77-year-old remains one of Britain’s most popular TV stars, returning to the role of Granville in 2014 for a revamp of the Ronnie Barker sitcom Still Open All Hours.